 Fraud disguises itself in many forms.
 The Economic Crimes Detail is responsible for investigating crimes associated with credit card and check fraud, grand theft, theft of public funds, embezzlement, theft by false pretenses, consumer fraud, a variety of business fraud, identity theft, and elder financial abuse.
 The detail is comprised of one Sergeant, eight Investigators, and two Investigative Assistants.

 Checks/ Credit Cards

-Personnel assigned to investigate Check & Credit Card fraud are responsible for the investigation of cases involving check forgery, check washing, counterfeit checks, non-sufficient funds checks over $5000.00, counterfeit credit cards, fraudulent use of stolen credit cards, and fraudulently obtained credit cards.
+The Economic Crimes Detail is responsible for the investigation of cases involving check forgery, check washing, counterfeit checks, non-sufficient funds checks over $5000.00, counterfeit credit cards, fraudulent use of credit cards, and fraudulently possession of credit cards.